VoxenLabs/Voxen-Server/README.md

 ```

 This will build the required Docker images locally and start the server in detached mode.
 If succesful, The **Swagger** environment will be reachable on http://localhost:5000/swagger

+### Authenticate user

+On creation of the container, a default admin-user will be initialized with the following credentials:
+* Username: `admin`
+* Password: `Password123!`

+To authenticate the **Swagger** environment, make a call to the `/auth/login` endpoint with the above credentials to retrieve a JWT token.
+Then, use the "Authorize" button in the Swagger UI to input the token and gain access to authenticated endpoints.

 ## Notes